Ahmed-AG/hackerbot/README.md

-# hackerBot
+# HackerBot
-An AI-CyberSecurity Bot. hackerbot is being trained to help investigate security incidents.
+An AI-CyberSecurity Bot.
+HackerBot is being trained to help investigate security incidents.
 You can either run hackerBot in a docker container (the fast option) or install it locally

 ## Run in Docker